socialray/makahiki-ktuh/doc/challenge-design-name-settings.rst

 --------------------

 This form enables you to  specify the Sponsors that appear on the Landing page.

+.. note:: Configuration of this section is **optional**, if you are satisfied with the default values.

 .. figure:: figs/configuration/configuration-challenge-design-sponsors.png
    :width: 600 px